cml37/cal-inject/README.md

 ## Known issues and enhancements
 * Better error handling (i.e. should we re-attempt processing files stuck in `processing`?)
 * Make some decisioning on how we handle recurring events.
-  * Currently all events are fixed and are recurring each year.
-  * Perhaps add some user configurable options for the YAML config file that indicate the strategy for converting events.
+    * We are not taking advantage of the recurrence for cal for DOS, but instead are setting recurring dates as static dates